cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Deep-Sea Kraken

-Equivalent cards to Deep-Sea Kraken in blue (suspend, unblockable/evade, big body):
+Equivalent cards to Deep-Sea Kraken (blue, unblockable/evade, big body, unique casting):

 Results: